DustyShap/tma_transcribe/README.md

 # tma_transcribe

 ### What
-Experimental app to transcribe segments of [The Morning After](http://insidestl.com/radio-shows/the-morning-after)
+Experimental app to search for, listen to, and view transcriptions of segments of [The Morning After](https://www.tmastl.com/)